Computer Science and Information Systems Courses

 CSCI 572 - Parallel Computing

-Parallel Computing.
-Three semester hours.
 (Same as PHYS 572) Computer topologies and networks, programming techniques, and parallel algorithms for multiprocessor and multi-computer systems including microprocessor clusters.
-Prerequisites: PHYS 319 or CSci 322.
+Prerequisites: CSCI 515.

 CSCI 573 - Big Data Computing and Analytics